meteatbs/scorp_challange/README.md

-In this project i have use redux toolkit as state manager , bootstrap as css framework , i18n for localization
+In this project i have used redux toolkit as state manager , bootstrap as css framework , i18n for localization

 ## 1. To Run Project